 Am I saying you need to go to business school to figure out how to be successful?
 Of course not.
 I’m saying you should give yourself the ability to dream without holding back and come up with a plan to make it happen.
 Visualize it and put yourself into action.
 Put in the extra work and obtain your goals by force.
 And if you don’t have a clear idea of what you want to do yet?
 That’s okay.
 There’s no time limit; certainly not by high school.

-Today, I’ve graduated with my Associates in Media Arts (Graphic Design,) and am currently taking a semester to focus on building my portfolio and take a step back.
+Today, I’ve graduated with my Associates in Media Arts (Graphic Design,) and am currently working as a Web Editor and Creative Director, as well as Freelancing and having the time of my life.
 I’m continuing to learn more about my field, and more about myself.
-I live with my wonderful boyfriend (Joey, who is also an artist) in Albany, NY, and together we have a lovely pet cactus named Prick.
+I live with my wonderful boyfriend (Joey, who is also an artist) in Upstate NY, and together we have a lovely pet cactus named Prick.